 This page contains a quinoa and chicken sausage pilaf recipe.
 A popular, tasty, so called ancient grain, used in place of rice, quinoa is actually a seed that is very high in protein.

+Combine some of your favorite foods to make this delicious, nutritious dish.
 This page contains a broccoli cheese quinoa recipe.
-Combine some of your favorite foods to make this delicious, nutritious dish.

 This page contains a recipe for making cheesy quinoa casserole.
 If you are tired of the same old casseroles, try one made with quinoa.

-Ask a QuestionHere are the questions asked by community members.
+Ask a QuestionHere are the Recipes Using Quinoa asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Looking for cool quinoa main dish recipes for this sizzling weather we are having.
 They have all the amino acids and can be prepared in the early morning to be the perfect dish for dinner.